 From 2009-2016, Loren was an analyst for Capital Alpha Partners, a DC-based research firm that studies public policy for investors.
 He specialized in transportation policy, particularly relating to autos and infrastructure, and published more than 500 research notes.

 Loren previously served at the U.S. Department of Labor and as a legislative aide on Capitol Hill.
 Before that, he worked for several public-policy-focused non-profit organizations.
-He is a graduate of Boston College, and lives in Virginia with his wife and their eight fantastic children.
+He is a graduate of Boston College, and lives in Virginia with his wife and their nine fantastic children.